 Requirements concerning the safety of consumer goods and other products are constantly changing due to the advancement of scientific knowledge and its implementation by legislative bodies.
 Hermes Hansecontrol ensures that you are up-to-date on all current topics.
 You can also find current information on projects by Hermes Hansecontrol here.

-If you have any questions on this topic, please get in touch with your respective sales representative or our order management department by calling +49 (0) 40 300 33 73 - 6124 or by email.
+If you have any questions on this topic, please get in touch with your respective sales representative in the sales department or our customer competence center at the phone number +4940600202-777 or by e-mail.

 Everyday apparel with cult status: Jeans have firmly established themselves on the runways of Paris’ Haute Couture as much as they have in the working class boroughs of Europe or on the markets of Africa.
 To reinvent jeans time and again, production continually developed over the decades.
 Today, jeans production is a segment of its own in the fashion industry.
 Our “Special Textile Training Course: Denim/Jeans” on September 19, 2019 in Hamburg explains what makes jeans so unique, what still remains the same as well as the current technical possibilities.
 Participants will learn about all necessary production steps from the acquisition of raw materials to manufacturing threads and surfaces up to and including dyeing and finishing.
 With respect to the individual production stages, different aspects in terms of quality and ecology are considered – an important basis for decisions in product development and purchasing.

 Here you will find all the important information about content and conditions for participation (only in German).
 If you have any questions, please feel free to contact us by calling +49(0)40 600202-330 or by sending an email.